 |

-| Mar |
+Mar |

 The first Ford Mustang rolls off the production line on 9th March.

-Prince Edward is born on 10th March.
+Prince Edward is born in Buckingham Palace on 10th March.

-On Saturday, 14th March Jack Ruby is sentenced to death for the murder of Lee Harvey Oswald, the man accused of assassinating President John F. Kennedy.
+On Saturday, 14th March Jack Ruby is sentenced to death for the murder of Lee Harvey Oswald, the man accused of assassinating US President John F. Kennedy.

 Radio Caroline, Britain's first pirate radio station, takes to the airwaves from a North Sea ship on 28th March.